We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Can I dropship with Squarespace?

 Yes.
 Several ‘extensions’ are available that let you do this.
-These connect to leading dropshipping suppliers like Spocket and Spod — but note that additional fees may apply to use the extensions.
+These connect to leading dropshipping suppliers like Spocket — but note that additional fees may apply to use the extensions.

 Can I sell print-on-demand products with Squarespace?

-Yes, you can do this via paid-for Squarespace extensions that connect to leading print-on-demand services like Printique, SPOD, Printful and Printify.
+Yes, you can do this via extensions and integrations that connect leading print-on-demand services like Printique, SPOD, Printful and Printify to your Squarespace site.
 Using some of these will involve additional fees, however.

 What are the key alternatives to Squarespace?